 This was hands down the most important, and thus most difficult and exciting project I worked on at this company.
 Thankfully I had a fantastic team from start to finish!

 The biggest challenge was multiple post-approval changes in the hours before launch.
 With me being the sole digital person, this left us susceptible to errors, given the enormous amount of work.
 Post-launch, I proposed a system to alleviate some of this stress and vulnerability to error.
 Rather than having the team test everything on the front end, I proposed taking screenshots of the back-end scheduling screen and including more people in testing.
 This way, the team can also check that the email is being sent to the specified lists and that the logic/automation is set up correctly.

 On a personal level, marketing with a commercial insight was marketing with meaning.
-With a product-spec focus it’s like, OK, this product is the best on the market.
+With a product-spec focus it’s easy to say this product is the best on the market, but that ignores the end user.
 Marketing with meaning put the passion into it for us as well.
 I felt it through the whole team, and I believe it was shining through in the quality of work we accomplished here.